Shachar Israel, Director

 FO2A5836.jpg

 Shachar Israel serves as Assistant Principal Trombone of the Cleveland Orchestra.
-He has performed with orchestras such as the Philadelphia Orchestra, the Boston Symphony, and the Montreal Symphony.
-Prior to joining the Cleveland Orchestra, he was Principal Trombonist of the Hartford (CT) and the Haddonfield (NJ) Symphonies.
+His extensive performance career includes engagements with renowned orchestras such as the Philadelphia Orchestra, Boston Symphony, and Montreal Symphony.
+Before joining the Cleveland Orchestra, Mr. Israel was Principal Trombonist with the Hartford (CT) and Haddonfield (NJ) Symphonies.

-In addition to a busy performance schedule, a passionate teacher, Mr. Israel is on the faculty of Cleveland State University.
-He is the founder and Director of the Cleveland Trombone Seminar (CTS), held annually in Cleveland.
-CTS brings together motivated students and world-class professional musicians for 9 days of learning and performing.
-Mr. Israel frequently presents masterclasses, clinics and recitals throughout the US.
+A passionate educator, Mr. Israel is on the faculty of Cleveland State University and serves as the Founder and Director of the Cleveland Trombone Seminar (CTS), an annual event that brings together aspiring students and world-class professionals for nine days of intensive learning and performance.
+In addition to his role at CTS, Mr. Israel frequently presents masterclasses, clinics, and recitals across the United States, sharing his expertise with the next generation of musicians.

-Mr. Israel received his Bachelor of Music from The Curtis Institute of Music in Philadelphia, where he studied with Nitzan Haroz, Principal Trombonist of the Philadelphia Orchestra.
-His primary teachers also include Mark Lawrence, Mitchell Ross, Micha Davis and Joseph Nashkes.
-He has been a member of the Verbier Festival Orchestra, the Spoleto Festival Orchestra and attended 2 summers at Music Academy of the West.
-Born in Nahariya, Israel, the trombonist started his musical journey at the Kiryat-Yam Wind Band and he is a graduate of the Thelma Yellin High School.
-His studies while in Israel were made possible by the generosity of the America-Israel Cultural Foundation through its scholarship program, the Keren Sharet Competitions.
+Mr. Israel earned his Bachelor of Music from the prestigious Curtis Institute of Music in Philadelphia, where he studied under Nitzan Haroz.
+His other influential mentors also include Mark Lawrence, Mitchell Ross, Micha Davis, and Joseph Nashkes.
+His musical journey also includes time as a member of the Verbier Festival Orchestra and the Spoleto Festival Orchestra, as well as two summers at the Music Academy of the West.
+Born in Nahariya, Israel, he began his musical path with the Kiryat-Yam Wind Band and graduated from Thelma Yellin High School.
+His studies were generously supported by the America-Israel Cultural Foundation’s scholarship program, including the Keren Sharet Competitions.